NazmiyehSadiyeh/home-assistant.io/source/_integrations/nasa_api.markdown

 *Example of an Astronomy Picture of the Day displayed in the Home Assistant dashboard.*

 #### Purpose
-NASA's APOD provides a daily image or video with an accompanying description, offering insights into astronomy and space exploration.
+NASA's APOD provides a daily image with an accompanying description, offering insights into astronomy and space exploration.

 #### How It's Displayed
 - **Entity**: `sensor.apod_image`
 - **Attributes**:
-  - `title`: The image or video's title.
+  - `title`: The image's title.
   - `description`: A detailed explanation.
   - `date`: The date the APOD was featured.

 #### Example in Home Assistant
-The APOD image or video is displayed in the dashboard, giving users a visual highlight of the day.
+The APOD image is displayed in the dashboard, giving users a visual highlight of the day.

 #### Example Data
 ```json